allegheny-college-cmpsc-101-fall-2024/course-materials/README.md

 The deadlines for assignments are hard deadlines.

-However, In each unit (3 total) you can choose to redo one assignment before the unit exam and the instructor will completely swap out the old grade with the new one.
-Any type of assignment is allowed to be redone, but grading will be carried out according to the assignment type as stated in the Grading section above.
+However, In each unit (3 total) you can choose to take an extension for one assignment before the unit exam and the instructor will completely swap out the old grade with the new one.
+Any type of assignment can be extended, but grading will be carried out according to the assignment type as stated in the Grading section above.

-To redo an assignment, create an issue in the GitHub repo, tag the instructor, and say that you want to resubmit the assignment.
+To extend an assignment, create an issue in the GitHub repo, tag the instructor, and say that you want to resubmit the assignment.
 The instructor will re-open the classroom manager so you can push updates.
 When you are satisfied with your submission, please tag the instructor again so they can look at the changes.